nitefood/asn/README.md

    ![searchsetup_chrome_3](https://user-images.githubusercontent.com/24555810/102162218-16451580-3e89-11eb-85d1-a4d24c980d7d.png)

-As usual, the keyword is entierly customizable to your preference.
+As usual, the keyword is entirely customizable to your preference.

 ***Other browsers:***